mguida22/InForm/README.md

-# Sensor Shirt
+# InForm

 A shirt that determines your body position and then gives live feedback on your alignment compared to the correct form.

-Read the [wiki](https://github.com/mguida22/sensor-shirt/wiki) file for more complete information regarding this project.
+Read the [wiki](https://github.com/mguida22/InForm/wiki) file for more complete information regarding this project.

 ## Setup